AndersenLab/post-gatk-nf/README.md

 # Post-gatk-nf

-Pipeline for vcf annotation and popgen analysis.
+Pipeline for simple popgen analysis.

 ## Typical use for debugging: